Azure-Samples/azure-ai-vision-sdk/README.md

 | [C# .NET Core](samples/csharp/image-analysis/dotnetcore) |
 | [Python](samples/python/image-analysis) |

-There are currently three samples, with more to come:
+There are currently four samples, with more to come:

 1. Analyze all features from a JPEG image file on disk and print detailed results to the console.
 This is done using the synchronous (blocking) API.
 Start by looking at this sample first.
 1. Analyze one feature from an image URL, using the asynchronous (non-blocking) API, while registering for an event to get the analysis results.
 1. Analyze an image using a custom-trained model.
 To run this sample, you first need to create a custom model.
 See [Image Analysis overview](https://learn.microsoft.com/azure/cognitive-services/computer-vision/overview-image-analysis) for more details.
+1. Analyze an image for background removal (segmentation).

 If your platform and/or programming language is not listed above, your application will need to directly implement REST calls to the Vision service using the [Image Analysis REST API v4.0 (preview)](https://aka.ms/vision-4-0-ref).